 Steve Marsh's 2011 Nissan Leaf: 11 Months, 36,000 MilesEnlarge Photo

-Many drivers with a 130-mile round-trip each day to work and back and deem the Nissan Leaf's 75-mile EPA-rated range of a 2011 Nissan Leaf electric car far too little to qualify for the commute.
+Many drivers with a 130-mile round-trip each day to work and back might deem the 73-mile EPA-rated range of a 2011 Nissan Leaf electric car far too little to qualify for the commute.

-We've covered Steve Marsh's story before on Green Car Reports.
+[Editor's Note: We've covered Steve Marsh's story several times before on Green Car Reports.
 This article is heavily updated from one published in January 2013.]

-Far from being a reason to stay away from electric cars, Marsh's 130-mile commute to his job at Taylor Shellfish in Washington state was the very reason he went electric--he was just spending so much on gas.
+Far from being a reason to stay away from electric cars, Marsh's 130-mile commute to his job at Taylor Shellfish in Washington state was the very reason the company controller went electric--he was just spending too much on gas.

 One of these was to get a charging station installed at his workplace.
-The owners of the firm were happy to oblige, ensuring the Leaf could be topped up each day before the return journey home.
+The owners of the firm were happy to oblige, ensuring the Leaf could be recharged during the workday before the return journey.

 Washington Governor Jay InsleeEnlarge Photo

-Marsh has now driven over 100,000 miles in the Leaf.
-At an event this Monday, Washington Gov. Jay Inslee, State Transportation Secretary Lynn Peterson and representatives from Nissan will convene to congratulate that achievement, believed to be the first Leaf owner in the nation to reach such a milestone.
+When Marsh crossed 100,000 miles in his Leaf, Washington Gov. Jay Inslee, State Transportation Secretary Lynn Peterson and representatives from Nissan convened to congratulate him.

 It's proof that with a little planning, electric cars can be used for longer commutes than their EPA-rated range suggests.